Formalizing contextuality in sequential scenarios: Proofs

 By acting iteratively we end up with:

 Where the transfer functions $\Gamma_{A_j}$ can be eliminated by the sum over the right $\lambda_j$:

 We now show that there exist a global probability distribution on outcomes $d\colon O_X\to [0,1]$ which respects the definition of non-contextuality given in Definition~\ref{def:non-contextuality-sequential}.
-First, if $o$ is not consistent, it means that there exists two instruments $A_i, A_j$ which are the same $A_i = A_j = A$ but which have different outcomes $a_i \neq a_j$.
-This implies $\xi_{A}(a_i \vert \lambda_0) \xi_{A}(a_j \vert \lambda_0) = 0$ since we have deterministic response functions one of them must be $0$.
-In terms of the value of $e_S(o)$ it implies:
+First, if $o$ is not consistent, it means that there exists an instrument $A$ which appears twice in a sequence, at step $i$ and step $j$, but which have different outcomes.
+This implies $\xi_{A_i}(a_i \mid \lambda_0) \xi_{A_j}(a_j \mid \lambda_0) = 0$ since we have deterministic response functions one of them must be $0$.
+In terms of the value of $e_S(o)$, we deduce from Equation~\eqref{eq:eso_proof_thm_complete}:

 Thus, necessarily $e_S(o) = 0$ for inconsistent outcomes.
-For consistent outcomes we can rigorously follow the proof in~\cite[Theorem 8.1]{abramsky2011sheaftheoretic}.
-Let us define the global distribution on an outcome $o \in O_X$, which we write as $o = (a)_{A \in X}$:
+For consistent outcomes we can rigorously follow the proof in~\cite[Theorem 8.1]{abramsky2011SheaftheoreticStructureNonlocality}.
+Let us define the global distribution on an outcome $o \in O_X$, then:

 We naturally have that $d(o) \geq 0$, and it normalizes to one:

 We finally need to check that it marginalizes to the good value for a given context $S \in \mathcal{S}$: